Reflecting on popular articles is a great way to gauge which topics are of most interest to your audience, and helps you plan future content!

-    A call-to-action is an essential element of every peice of marketing copy that you create.
-This blog (and the supporting cheatsheet) will provide you with some inspiration around what you can say in your copy to make your ideal clients take the action you wish them to.
+A call to action is an essential element of every piece of marketing copy that you create.
+This blog (and the supporting cheat sheet) will provide you with some inspiration about what you can say in your copy to make your ideal clients take the action you wish them to.

 If you haven’t ever created a marketing content plan for your photography business before, but you know you want to become more organised, this one is for you.

-A content plan will help you stay consistent, and will give you focus and a purpose each time you sit down to create a peice of marketing content.
+A content plan will help you stay consistent and will give you focus and a purpose each time you sit down to create a piece of marketing content.

 There is a free downloadable calendar template available within this article and I urge you to use it to plan your marketing content one or two months in advance if you possibly can.